baasbox/docs/source/index.md

 Returns:

--  200 code with a JSON object which data property contains all the linked social networks to the current user.
+-  200 code with a JSON object whose data property contains all the social networks linked to the current user.
 -  404 code if the user does not have any social network linked to their account
 -  401 code (Unauthorized) if one of the mandatory headers are missing